antalvdb/olifant/README.md

 ``% python3 tok.py textfile``

-This creates a file `textfile_tok` which then needs to be converted to a fixed-width instance base to make it suitable training data for TiMBL:
+This creates a file `textfile_tok` which then needs to be converted to a fixed-width instance base to make it suitable training data for TiMBL.
+The example works with an input buffer of 16 tokens, which in current LLM terms is a very small input buffer.
+At inference time, however, single instances are incrementally stored in memory, becoming available for the next steps in inference in the internal "long-term" memory of the memory-based classifier.

 ``% python3 continuous-windowing.py textfile_tok > textfile_tok.l16r0``

 This creates `textfile_tok.l16r0`, creating 16-token windowed instances with the next token as the label to be classified and all previous tokens as context.
-Empty lines in the original tokenized text signify the reset of the context window (padding with "_").
+Empty lines in the original tokenized text signify the reset of the context window (padded with "_").

 ### Training